SudharshnaLakshmi/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 ![OUTPUT](./1.png)

 ### RESULT :
-An FSR(force sensitive resistor) has been interfaced and  output voltage has been scaled to obtain the  pressure applied.
+ An ultarsonic sensor has been interfaced to measure the obstracle.